![]() |

 Two shipwrecks have contributed significantly to our knowledge and the collectiblity of Lima gold cobs.
 Prior to the discovery of the 1715 Fleet Florida wrecks in the 1960’s, many of the gold cobs in the era 1696-1714 were completely unknown or known in only one or two specimens.
 1715 Fleet salvages have added perhaps 1500 collectible specimens to that population.
 Many Fleet dates remain very rare coins (1-3 known), but now at least there is a chance to own a 1702 onza or 1700 media onza!
 About 150 beautiful Lima gold cobs are impounded in the Florida State Collection.

-A shipwreck found in 1992 in Montevideo harbor has done a great deal for our knowledge and the collectibility of the final years of Lima gold cobs.
-The wreck of Nuestra Senora de la Luz has yielded over a hundred Lima onza and media onza dated 1749-50, with occasional dates back to 1744.
-1750 media onza were not known to exist prior to this find.
+A shipwreck found in 1992 in Montevideo harbor has also done a great deal for the collectibility of the final years of Lima gold cobs.
+The wreck of Nuestra Senora de la Luz has yielded over a hundred Lima onzas and media onzas dated 1749-50, with occasional dates back to 1744.
+1750 media onzas were not known to exist prior to this find.

 ©2007 Goldcobs.com All Rights Reserved. |